srid/srid/Ref/Carnivore diet.md

 > [!warning] Importance of animal fat
 >
-> If you are looking to _maintain_ (rather than lose) weight on carnivore diet, it is **critical** to be on ketosis by aiming close to a 2:1 fat:protein ratio in weight.
+> If you are looking to _maintain_ (rather than lose) weight on carnivore diet, it is **critical** to be on ketosis (aka.
+Carnivore Keto) by aiming close to a 2:1 fat:protein ratio in weight.
 The author had to [learn this](https://x.com/sridca/status/1899854990325248351) over time.

 [^coffee]: Spices and [[Coffee|coffee]] (when consumed on empty stomach) being the delightful exception.